Jon Stewart: Honoring our PACT Act

 On September 30, 2021, Stewart debuted his Apple TV+ show, The Problem with Jon Stewart by discussing the effects burn pits have had on veterans.
 Earlier in 2021, the bill Honoring our Promise to Address Comprehensive Toxics Act of 2021 (PACT Act) was introduced.
 The House of Representatives passed the bill by 256–174 on March 3, 2022, and passed the Senate by 84–14 on June 16, 2022.
 The bill was reintroduced to the Senate for minor changes which Republican senators including Pat Toomey, Ted Cruz, and Josh Hawley voted against, putting the bill in jeopardy.
 Their opposition was the unfounded claim that the bill could be used as a slush fund.

 Stewart became a prominent advocate for the bill in person, on Twitter and on various cable news shows including Fox News' America's Newsroom with Bill Hemmer, CNN's The Lead with Jake Tapper, MSNBC's Morning Joe, and Newsmax.
 On July 28, 2022, Stewart held a press conference on Capitol Hill where he stated:

 America's heroes, who fought in our wars, outside sweating their asses off...battling all kinds of ailments, while these motherfuckers sit in the air conditioning, walled off from any of it.
 They don't have to hear it, they don't have to see it.
 They don't have to understand that these are human beings....
 I'm used to the lies, I'm used to the hypocrisy....
 Senate is where accountability goes to die....
 I'm used to all of it.
 But I am not used to cruelty.

-On August 2, 2022, the PACT Act passed in bipartisan measure, 84 to 11.
+On August 2, 2022, the PACT Act passed in a bipartisan measure, 84 to 11.
 Stewart was praised for lending his voice and celebrity to the issue and is credited as being an essential actor in getting the bill passed.
 Stewart stated after the bill's passing, that while it "feels good", it "shouldn't have been this hard".
 On August 10, the act was signed by President Joe Biden at a ceremony in the White House, where he praised Stewart for his commitment on this issue saying in part, "What you've done Jon, matters...It really, really matters.
 To refuse to let anybody forget, refuse to let them forget.
 And we owe you big, man.
 We owe you big."

-2023–present: Israel–Gaza war
+Israel–Gaza war

 Stewart has criticized Israel for its military and political conduct in the Palestinian territories.
-In 2023, Stewart, alongside other media figures, signed the Artists4Ceasefire open letter urging American president Joe Biden to call for a ceasefire in the ongoing Gaza war.
+Stewart joined other media figures in signing Artists4Ceasefire, a 2023 open letter urging American president Joe Biden to call for a ceasefire in the ongoing Gaza war.
+He criticized Biden's handling of the war and reluctancy to condemn Israel's occupation of Palestine while having condemned Russia's invasion of Ukraine.
+Stewart has furthermore described the Israeli policy towards Palestinians as a genocide.